MotusWTS/motusClient/inst/doc/upstream_api.md

    - return a list of receiver deployments belonging to project `projectID`

    - items in the return value are arrays:
-      - serno character serial number; e.g. SG-1234BBBK9876, Lotek-149
+      - serno string; serial number; e.g. SG-1234BBBK9876, Lotek-149
-      - receiverType character; "LOTEK" or "SENSORGNOME"
+      - receiverType string; "LOTEK" or "SENSORGNOME"
-      - deviceID integer motus device ID
+      - deviceID integer; motus device ID
-      - status character,
+      - status string;
       - deployID integer; motus device deployment ID
-      - name character; short name for this deployment; typically a site name
+      - name string; short name for this deployment; typically a site name
-      - fixtureType character; e.g. "PopTower"
+      - fixtureType string; e.g. "PopTower"
-      - latitude numeric; decimal degrees North (at start of deployment if mobile)
+      - latitude double; decimal degrees North (at start of deployment if mobile)
-      - longitude numeric; decimal degrees East (at start of deployment if mobile)
+      - longitude double; decimal degrees East (at start of deployment if mobile)
       - isMobile logical; is this a mobile deployment
-      - tsStart numeric; unix timestamp of start of deployment
+      - tsStart double; unix timestamp of start of deployment
-      - tsEnd numeric; unix timestamp of end of deployment, or null if still deployed
+      - tsEnd double; unix timestamp of end of deployment, or null if still deployed
       - projectID integer; motus project ID owning deployment
-      - elevation numeric; metres above sea level
+      - elevation double; metres above sea level

 ### batches for tag project ###

    batches_for_tag_project (projectID, batchID, authToken)

-       - projectID: integer project ID
+       - projectID: integer; project ID
-       - batchID: integer largest batchID we already have for this project
+       - batchID: integer; largest batchID we already have for this project
        - authToken: authorization token returned by authenticate_user

       e.g.